|

 You can download measurement data for up to 90 days.

-You can click on any of the charts and view the charts in full screen for better visualization.
+on any of the charts and view the charts in full screen for better visualization.
 Click x(exit) to close the full-screen window.

 Unique scaling

-In a trend chart, when two or more signals with the same unit of measurement are selected for display, they can be displayed
+In a trend chart, when two or more signals with the same unit of measurement are selected for display, they can be displayed on a common scale for better visualization.

 Display interval